Spotify Promotion for Latin Music: Strategies (2026)

 Quick Answer

-Latin music now accounts for 27% of all global Spotify streams, up from just 8% a decade ago — a 2,500% increase according to Spotify's own reporting.
-The RIAA confirmed that US Latin music revenues hit $490.3 million in H1 2025, growing 6x faster than the overall US market.
-According to Chartlex campaign data, Latin artists running geo-targeted campaigns to Mexico, Colombia, and US Hispanic markets see 35-40% higher save rates compared to broad untargeted campaigns in the same price tier.
-If you make reggaeton, bachata, corridos tumbados, or Latin pop, this is the single best time in history to promote your music on Spotify.
+Latin music now accounts for 27% of all global Spotify streams.
+The RIAA confirmed US Latin music revenues hit $490.3 million in H1 2025, growing 6x faster than the overall US market.
+According to Chartlex campaign data, Latin artists running geo-targeted campaigns to Mexico, Colombia, and US Hispanic markets see 35-40% higher save rates compared to broad untargeted campaigns.
+If you make reggaeton, bachata, corridos tumbados, or Latin pop, the audience infrastructure for Spotify promotion has never been stronger.

 Why Latin Music Is Dominating Spotify Right Now